 Zoom Stock: Is It a Buy Right Now?

-Zoom, the hot video conferencing app that kept families and workforces alike connected during the pandemic, recently announced an agreement to purchase Five9, a tech firm that automates call center services via chatbots, Investor’s Business Daily reported.
-Zoom intends to acquire Five9 in an all-stock deal totaling $14.7 billion.
+Zoom, the hot video conferencing app that kept families and workforces alike connected during the pandemic, recently announced the termination of its agreement to purchase Five9, a cloud call center services company.
+Zoom and Five9 mutually agreed to pull out of the $14.7 billion all-stock merger that would have expanded Zoom’s contact center capabilities.

 Is Zoom Stock Still a Good Buy?

-But to make a wise choice and better assess the company’s future, it’s smart to take a quick look back at Zoom’s history, explore its fundamentals, and view the stock’s technical analysis.
+To make a wise choice and better assess the company’s future, it’s smart to take a quick look back at Zoom’s history, explore its fundamentals, and view Zoom’s latest earnings information.

 Zoom Company History